Jack McAuliffe (boxer)

-Jack McAuliffe (March 24, 1866 – November 5, 1937) was an Irish-American boxer who fought mostly out of Williamsburg, Brooklyn.
+Jack McAuliffe (March 24, 1866 – November 5, 1937) was an Irish boxer who fought mostly out of Williamsburg, Brooklyn.
 Nicknamed "The Napoleon of the Ring," McAuliffe is one of only fifteen world boxing champions to retire without a loss.
 He was the first boxer to hold the World Lightweight championship from 1886 to 1893.
 He was the first European boxer to retire as an undefeated World Champion.

 He was inducted into The Ring Boxing Hall of Fame in 1954 and the International Boxing Hall of Fame in 1995.

 Early life

 McAuliffe's parents were Cornelius McAuliffe and Jane Bailey, who were living at 5 Christ Church Lane, Cork, Ireland (then part of the United Kingdom), at the time of Jack's birth.
 McAuliffe emigrated to the United States in 1871, where he spent his early years in Bangor, Maine.